-There is an obvious problem with employing a scoping or sampling technique: important information can be overlooked.
-The thresholds used by forensic accountants are usually arbitrary, and there is always a chance that a small transaction might yield valuable information in a financial investigation.
-One small transaction might point to a previously unidentified bank account, person, or entity, and the investigator who uses sampling runs the risk of missing this clue.
+There is an obvious problem with scoping or sampling transactions, in that important information may be overlooked.
+The thresholds are usually arbitrary, and there is always a reasonable chance that a small transaction could provide valuable information to the investigator.
+A small transaction can point to a previously unknown bank account, person, or entity, and the investigator who uses sampling runs the risk of missing this clue.

 Dissecting the Numbers

-The secret to quickly getting to the heart of the financial analysis is the technology’s ability extract data from databases, electronic images, or paper documents (even those of questionable quality).
+The secret to quickly getting to the heart of the financial analysis is using technology to extract data from databases, electronic images, or paper documents (even those of questionable quality).
 I use proprietary software that does this (most often taking data from PDF that have varying formats), putting it into a database, and reconciling it to guarantee accuracy.
-The data is organized in a way that is useful to the financial investigator, and the software runs advanced analytics to immediately identify anomalies and transactions of interest.
+I then have data that is organized in a way that is useful to me as a financial investigator, and I can also use software to run advanced analytics to identify anomalies and transactions of interest.

 The ability to quickly and accurately examine financial data is especially helpful in cases involving large volumes of banking data.
 Often in fraud cases, bank statements, check copies, ACH reports, and deposit tickets need to be examined in detail to determine the flow of funds.
 Traditionally, this has been a time-consuming and expensive process, with varying results.

 With the technology eliminating manual data entry, the forensic accountant can quickly begin the real investigative work of:

 - Examining and mapping the flow of funds

 - Identifying transaction patterns